 December 12, 2018 1:00pm EST

 Students and early career professionals are integral to CPHA’s membership.
 The Student Director oversees the Student and Early Career Committee, which helps provide input on current student activities and future directions.
 Activities include developing the annual student webinar series, Mentorship Program, Ambassador Program, Editorial Group, and Annual Conference.
-This webinar will feature a brief presentation by Manasi Parikh, CPHA’s Student Director.
-Representatives from various student initiatives will be available to answer questions.
-We hope to foster a conversation and answer all y…
+This webinar featured a brief presentation by Manasi Parikh, CPHA’s Student Director.
+Representatives from various student initiatives were available to answer questions.

 November 22, 2018 1:00pm EST